 I believe you & your family have recently purchased a property in Crete—the island where your international bestseller The Island is focused.
 Do you divide your work time between the U.K. and Crete, and how have you found settling into local life?

-I have had the house in Crete for about seven years now.
+I have had the house in Crete for about several years now.
 I spend the whole summer there and it is a very creative place for me.
 I usually work a lot of the time when I am there and combine writing with swimming – which for me is the ideal lifestyle.
 I have lots of friends there (most of them were people I met as a result of my involvement with the TV adaptation of The Island) so time in Crete is often very sociable.

 And I go to as many glentia as I can – they are my favourite way to spend an evening in Crete; up in the mountains meeting people, learning to dance and being sociable.